He was in the middle of his second bowl of cereal when an idea came to him

 friendly smile that came to his face easily.
 He paused for a moment with an

 air of patience to allow the reporter to speak with him.
-"There seems to be
+"There seems

 one pilot missing today.
 Is Duo Maxwell not here because of his conviction